3 steps for structuring a successful discovery sales call

 The framework I use for structuring discovery calls is inspired by Charles Muhlbauer.

-Step 1: Kick things off by serving up a menu of pain
+Step 1: Start with a menu of pain

 The menu of pain is a multiple-choice question presenting the top three pain points target buyers say they experience the most.